 10 Summer Camp Tips for a Successful Experience!

 Tip #1 Start now

-Summer Camp schedules have been out for weeks now, if not months, with the most popular programs already on Wait Lists.
+Most summer camp schedules come out at the beginning of the year.
+Some popular programs will soon have wait lists.
 Don’t miss the opportunity to sign up your child for the camps that fit your criteria by getting on the horn, like, yesterday.
 If a camp you’re interested in is already full, definitely sign up for the Wait List.
 Many families change plans (and minds) before summer arrives and cancellations allow for you move on into the programs you really want.